-The season 2 finale "Black Fire Upon Us" has a big one: Nathan saving Ofdensen from the Masked Assassin and saying "That's my bread and butter you're fucking with."
+The season 2 finale "Black Fire Upon Us" has a big one: Nathan saving Offdensen from the Masked Assassin and saying "That's my bread and butter you're fucking with."

-- In the premier of season 3, Toki and Pickles mourning Ofdensen.
+In the premier of season 3, Toki and Pickles mourning Offdensen.
 Toki keeps a picture of him at all times, and Pickles wears a locket around his neck with a photo in it.

 Charles: "I'm sorry I've been so busy, and I see what that's done to all of you.
 I want you to know you're all very important...to me.
 And Toki.
 You don't need to hit people to get their attention.
 Everybody likes you, thinks you're really cool. ...I think you're really cool."

-- This troper counts himself as fairly hardened...but every time I see that scene, I tear up.
-It's also an extremely effective way to show how much Dethklok really does affect the world that they are in.
+It's an extremely effective way to show how much Dethklok really does affect the world that they are in.

 Rockso doll: It's me, your old pal, Doctor Rockso!
 I could never leave you alone.
 We're best friends; we're best friends forever...

 And though that part may have been a dream sequence, what was real was Rockso coming to get Toki because he refused to have his comeback show without him.
 For as much of a dick as Rockso can be at times, it's clear he does have some genuine feelings of friendship towards Toki.